AntonioMeireles/homebridge-vieramatic/README.md

 ## tips and tricks

-### TV Naming
+### TV naming

-If you'd prefer for Vieramatic to automatically detect the name on your TV, then you can remove the "tvName" field from your config.
+If you'd prefer for Vieramatic to automatically detect and consume the name on your TV, then you can remove the "tvName" field from your config.

 Your config.json file will look like this: